 Damp patches on a wall are not only unsightly to look at but can lead to other potential issues such as are black mould, wood rotting fungi and over a period of time, damage to the infrastructure of the building.
 In this article, we will explain ways of drying out damp walls and sorting out the problem.

 Sorting Out the Damp Problem

-The first thing you will need to do is fix and treat the damp walls.
-If there is a penetrating damp problem caused by damaged water pipes, gutters or if there any other issues causing damp problems then these will need to be rectified first before the damp problem can be sorted.
+The first thing you will need to do is treat the damp walls.
+If there is a penetrating damp problem caused by damaged water pipes, gutters or if there are any other issues causing damp problems then these will need to be rectified first before the damp problem can be sorted.

 To make sure you correctly identify the source of the damp problem we recommend having a damp survey from a fully qualified surveyor.
 Once the survey has been carried out, the surveyor will detail in a report what actions and treatment will need to be carried out in order to fix the damp problem.

 If the water damage stems from having leaking pipes then you should look to hiring a qualified plumber.
 It is also important to note, if your property is adjoined to another, then the leak may stem from their property.